-In the FA Cup the club have reached the FA Cup 2nd Round twice, and this occurred in the space of 2 seasons between 1996 and 1998.
-On both occasions they had to beat Rushden & Diamonds in a replay.
+In the FA Cup, the club has reached the FA Cup 2nd Round twice, and this occurred in the space of 2 seasons between 1996 and 1998.
+On both occasions, they had to beat Rushden & Diamonds in a replay.
 The first time saw a narrow 2-1 defeat to Luton Town, whilst the second saw them take Cheltenham Town to a replay.
 There have been appearances in the 1st Round since then, with defeats to Torquay, Blackpool & Carlisle.
-The club also had a great run to the FA Trophy Semi Final in 2005/06.
-Starting with a victory against Ilford in the 1st Qualifying Round, they then beat Bromley, Stamford, Leighton Town, Gravesend & Northfleet, Crawley Town & Worksop Town to set up a 2 legged semi final against Woking.
+The club also had a great run to the FA Trophy Semi-Final in 2005/06.
+Starting with a victory against Ilford in the 1st Qualifying Round, they then beat Bromley, Stamford, Leighton Town, Gravesend & Northfleet, Crawley Town & Worksop Town to set up a 2 legged semi-final against Woking.
 Sadly they missed out on a Wembley appearance by virtue of a 3-0 aggregate defeat.
 A plethora of local cups have been won, most recently the Herts Senior Cup for the 4th time in 2014 when they beat fellow Conference South side Bishops Stortford 3-1 on penalties after a 1-1 draw.

 VISIT 1: WATFORD 1-2 WYCOMBE WANDERERS (RESERVES 08/09)